delta-io/delta/PROTOCOL.md

 -|-|-
-appId | String | A unique identifier for the application performing the transaction version | Long | An application-specific numeric identifier for this transaction
+appId | String | A unique identifier for the application performing the transaction version | Long | An application-specific numeric identifier for this transaction lastUpdated | Option[Long] | The time when this transaction action is created, in milliseconds since the Unix epoch

 The following is an example `txn` action:
 ```